sollangel/blog/Efene: an Erlang VM language that embraces the Zen of Python.md

 _“<<-”_ adds the case clauses on the right as an anonymous function as first argument on the function call on the left.

 You can see it says “case clauses” and not “anonymous function”, this is because you don’t have to write the *fn* keyword, it gives this expression a DSL taste that I like, for example:

+ lists.map(Things) <<-
+      case 0: zero
+      case A when A % 2 is 0: even
+      else odd
+    end

+Going back to the restricted uses of the right-to-left arrows it’s because since code reads from left to right, putting something on the right that is just a value doesn’t help readability hence I decided not to support it.